chkp-altrevin/ranchup/README.md

 RanchUp is a lightweight shell-based lifecycle manager to automate your **Rancher on Docker** deployments.
 With support for install, upgrade, cleanup, rebuilds, and verification, it's your daily Rancher companion.

 ## 🚀 Quick Start
 If you don't have docker installed or even if you do have docker installed it's ok, script will verify and install with consent.
-Keep in mind, if you do not have docker installed a logout/login are required and a re-run of the script to complete.
+Keep in mind, if you do not have docker installed a logout/login are required and a re-run of the script to complete. **tldr;** no docker, run, logout/login, arrow up re-run, done.

 ### Online Installer (--install --start)
 ```bash